Efficient Reachable Sets on Lie Groups Using Lie Algebra Monotonicity and Tangent Intervals: Abstract

 \section{Abstract}

-In this paper, we efficiently compute overapproximated reachable sets for control systems evolving on Lie groups, building off results from monotone systems theory and geometric integration theory.
-We propose to consider intervals living in the Lie algebra, which through the exponential map, describe real sets on the Lie group.
+In this paper, we efficiently compute overapproximating reachable sets for control systems evolving on Lie groups, building off results from monotone systems theory and geometric integration theory.
+We consider intervals in the tangent space, which describe real sets on the Lie group through the exponential map.
 A local equivalence between the original system and a system evolving on the Lie algebra allows existing interval reachability techniques to apply in the tangent space.
-Using interval bounds of the Baker–Campbell–Hausdorff formula, a Runge-Kutta-Munthe-Kaas reachability algorithm is proposed, providing reachable set estimates for arbitrary time horizons at little computational cost.
-The algorithm is demonstrated on through consensus on a torus and attitude control on $SO(3)$.
+Using interval bounds of the Baker-Campbell-Hausdorff formula, these reachable set estimates are extended to arbitrary time horizons in an efficient Runge-Kutta-Munthe-Kaas integration algorithm.
+The algorithm is demonstrated through consensus on a torus and attitude control on $SO(3)$.